 The Baie d'Authie, a preserved treasure of the Côte d’Opale…

 Where does the name “Côte d’Opale” come from?
-It comes from the shaded tones unique to our area; the light shines upon the sea, giving it a different colour with every day, weather and tide.
+It comes from the shaded tones unique to our region; the light shines upon the sea, which gives it a different colour every day, depending on the weather and tide.

 The Baie d'Authie, for those who love the great outdoors...

 The Baie d’Authie is perfect for those who love hiking and the great outdoors.
 It is always full of surprise for those who discover it.
 Remained wild, it attracts all those who are in search of authenticity, year round.
-From Fort-Mahon and Waben to Berck-sur-Mer and Groffliers, let yourself be enthralled by the many sides of that estuary, the pride and joy of the local inhabitants.
+From Fort-Mahon and Waben to Berck-sur-Mer and Groffliers, let yourself be charmed by the different facets of this estuary of which the inhabitants of our region are so proud.

 A diverse flora and fauna…